 I’ve never been fond of the expression ‘making memories’, I’m more a ‘living in the moment’ kind of girl.
 Just as well really, because I have a tendency to forget.
 Not just people’s names or where I put the remote control, I mean big chunks of my life.
 Monumental events like my graduation, places we went on our honeymoon.
 My daughter’s first words.
 They drift into a blurry black hole, never to be recalled, or only recalled when I get strong sensory prompts.
 I blame my reckless twenties.
 Burning the candle at both ends, I downed more booze and partied with enough abandon to give Lindsay Lohan a run for her money, so I can’t help but pin it on all the fun I had.
-There’s zero proof to this theory, but that’s by-the-by because my memory’s crap whatever the cause, and if I don’t write things down or take photographs it might as well have never happened.
+There’s zero evidence for this theory, but that’s by-the-by because my memory’s crap whatever the cause, and if I don’t write things down or take photographs it might as well have never happened.

 For that reason, I’ve put together a completely self-indulgent blog on our recent holiday in Phuket.
 B and I first visited Thailand ten years ago and, for three weeks, we had a great time travelling around Chiang Mai, Bangkok and Phuket – but that’s as much as I could tell you off the top of my head.
 So, if writing stuff down helps it stick, maybe I won’t forget our latest trip with Little B in tow, grandparents already there.
 If I do, well, at least I’ll have something to fall back on.